MicrosoftDocs/xamarin-docs/docs/android/deploy-test/debugging/android-sdk-emulator/running-the-emulator.md

 Xamarin.Android app is deployed to the emulator &ndash; subsequent deployments are faster because only the app is copied to the emulator.

-For more information about using the Android SDK Emulator, see the following Android Developer topics:
+For more information about using the Google Android Emulator, see the following Android Developer topics:

 -   [Navigating on the Screen](https://developer.android.com/studio/run/emulator.html#navigate)